Financial Aid for Undergraduate Students

 After the Drop/Add Period

-Students who are recipients of Title IV federal financial aid are also covered by federal policies.
-Title IV federal financial aid is awarded to a student under the assumption that the student will attend for the entire period for which the assistance is awarded and thereby “earn” the award.
+Students who are recipients of Title IV federal student aid are also covered by federal policies.
+Title IV federal student aid is awarded to a student under the assumption that the student will attend for the entire period for which the assistance is provided and thereby “earn” the award.
 When a student ceases academic attendance prior to the end of that period, the student may no longer be eligible for the full amount of federal funds that the student was originally scheduled to receive.

-If recipients withdraw from all classes on or before the 60 percent point in the session, based on their last date of attendance, federal policy may require them to return any “unearned” Title IV federal financial aid to the U.S. Treasury, even if they are not entitled to a refund of tuition.
+If a Title IV recipient withdraws from all classes on or before the session is 60 percent complete, based on the last date of attendance, federal policy requires that any “unearned” Title IV federal student aid be returned to the U.S. Treasury, even if the student is not entitled to a refund of tuition.

 A student is required to immediately notify the Registrar and the Financial Aid Office when he or she stops attending classes.
 If the student fails to notify either office, it is possible that the 50 percent point in the term will be used to determine the student’s last date of attendance, in accordance with federal regulations.
-If a student withdraws from all classes, the Financial Aid Office will determine if that student’s period of attendance resulted in the earning of all federal financial aid originally awarded.
-If it is determined that not all the scheduled federal aid has in fact been earned, then the Financial Aid Office will calculate the amount to be returned to the federal financial aid programs.
+If a student withdraws from all classes, the Financial Aid Office will determine if that student’s period of attendance resulted in the earning of all federal student aid awarded for that term.
+If it is determined that not all the scheduled federal aid has in fact been earned, then the Financial Aid Office will calculate the amount to be returned to the federal student aid programs.
 The Financial Aid Office will bill the student via his or her university account for the amount returned.
 It is the student’s responsibility to contact the Cashier’s Office to settle the bill.

 Additional Responsibilities of Students Who Withdraw

 Whenever a student’s enrollment drops to less than half time or the student withdraws completely, or if a student takes a leave of absence, he or she must notify the lender or holder of any loans.
-Student borrowers of federal or university loans must also satisfy exit loan counseling requirements.
+Student borrowers of federal or university loans must also satisfy exit loan counseling requirements at studentloans.gov.

 It is also the student’s responsibility upon withdrawal from all classes to notify the Student Financial Services Office, the Housing Services Office, the Transportation Services Office and/or the USCard Office, if the student has charges from these offices on his or her student account.
 Students who have withdrawn from studies may be entitled to a prorated cancellation of charges from these offices.